Next Start Date

 All mainstream schools (including academies and free schools) must have a SENCO.
 The SENCO must be a qualified teacher, or the headteacher, working at the school.

-This NPQ will be the mandatory qualification for SENCOs from September 2024, with teaching beginning in autumn 2024.
-The 3-year window to complete the mandatory qualification on taking up a SENCO post will remain following the introduction of the NPQ for SENCOs.
+This NPQ will became the mandatory qualification for SENCOs from September 2024.
+The 3-year window to complete the mandatory qualification on taking up a SENCO post remains a requirement following the introduction of the NPQ for SENCOs.

 What will this course cover?